TcMenu/tcMenu/README.md

 But in summary, tcMenu continues to be fully open source under Apache 2.0.
 The new Web Designer and bitmap/font editor are now released under a protected licence.
 This keeps them free for makers, hobbyists, and internal company use, while requiring a commercial licence for redistribution, SaaS hosting, or embedding into paid products.

 The goal is straightforward: keep tcMenu open and accessible, while ensuring the long‑term sustainability of the project and preventing commercial misuse of the Designer components.

+## Loading and saving menu items

+tcMenu can also save menu item state to EEPROM storage.
+On AVR that will generally be internal EEPROM, on 32 bit boards generally an AT24 i2c EEPROM.

 ## Input and display technologies